jump-dev/JuMP.jl/CONTRIBUTING.md

 1. Find an [open issue](https://github.com/JuliaOpt/JuMP.jl/issues) (or open a new one) for the problem you want to solve
 2. Discuss (in the issue, or on [Gitter](https://gitter.im/JuliaOpt/JuMP-dev)) _before_ spending too much time on it to test the waters first and see if other contributors are fine with these changes or not
 3. Make your changes locally.
 (The Julia manual has a [guide](https://docs.julialang.org/en/stable/manual/packages/#Making-changes-to-an-existing-package-1) on how to do this.)
 Make sure you:
     - Follow the [style guide](http://www.juliaopt.org/JuMP.jl/latest/style.html)
     - Add tests and documentation for any changes or new features
 4. Submit a pull request to Github
 5. Update your pull request, responding to any comments

 Remember to be patient and polite; you may get a _lot_ of comments on your pull request!
-However, don't be afraid!
+However, do not be afraid!
 A lot of comments means that people are willing to help you improve the code that you are contributing to JuMP.

 Thanks for contributing to JuMP!